cpressey/Ahead-of-Time-eval/README.md

 of making macro definition and usage less awkward.
 But we need to reveal in here in order to show how the mechanism works.

-There is also a real possiblity that `unless` is too simple an example to demonstrate this well.
+There is also a real possibility that `unless` is too simple an example to demonstrate this well.
 The only thing being computed ahead of time is the function that applies `not` to the test, which you could just as easily write as a plain function.
 Again, the purpose here is